mailman-2097/nishad.link/src/content/blog/gitlab-runner-k8s-openshift.md

 __Gitlab Server__

-1. Cloud or Self Managed [Gitlab](https://gitlab.com/) CICD solution deployment or as a [Kubernetes operator](https://docs.gitlab.com/operator/) which is an easy install method in Openshift.
+* Cloud or Self Managed [Gitlab](https://gitlab.com/) CICD solution deployment or as a [Kubernetes operator](https://docs.gitlab.com/operator/).
+The operator install is an easy install method in Openshift.

-In my case, I have chosen the linux installation method for setting up Gitlab.
+In my case, I have chosen a conventional linux installation method for setting up Gitlab Community Edition.
-I am using an [Alma Linux](https://almalinux.org/) virtual machine running on a [hypervisor](https://www.proxmox.com/en/).
+Further I have deployed an [Alma Linux](https://almalinux.org/) virtual machine running on a [hypervisor](https://www.proxmox.com/en/).

 > Gitlab CICD can also be deployed on an Openshift cluster operator or any other Kubernetes distribution through a [Helm chart](https://docs.gitlab.com/charts/installation/)